Family Stories

 9. Lucey (sic) Willis bap.
 15 Jan 1797

 It is clear that they named the first two children after Thomas' parents and therefore appear to follow common family convention on naming.
 Particularly interesting and unusual is that there are both a Mary and a Maria - that these are NOT interchangeable to the same person.
-Maria Willis and her husband, Solomon Thompson, do this too and re-use many of these same names, adding weight to the reasons for accepting this as the correct family.
+Maria Willis and her husband, Solomon Thompson, do this too and re-use many of these same names, adding another reason for accepting this as the correct family.

 Benjamin Thompson and Sarah Munn